daniel-robotics4/WRO-SuperNova/README.md

 - Initializes serial communication for debugging.
 - Attaches the servo and sets it to the center position.
 - Stops the motor and resets encoder counters.
+- Sets up a timer interrupt using `Timer1` to call `handleUltrasonicEvents()` every 100 ms for responsive sensor-based decisions.

 ### b.
 Main Loop (`loop()`)

 - Reads all ultrasonic sensor values.
-- Moves forward by default.
-- Prints sensor readings for debugging.
+- Prints sensor and encoder readings for debugging.
-- Decides on maneuver using `if`/`else` statements:
+- Moves forward by default (`avanza(200)`).

+### c.
+Timer-Based Event Handling (`handleUltrasonicEvents()`)

+- Reads ultrasonic sensors and evaluates conditions for maneuvers:
-    - If right and front are clear: turn left.
+    - If right is open and front blocked: turn right.
-    - If left and front are clear: turn right.
+    - If left is open and front blocked: turn left.
     - If right or left is blocked: perform correction.
-    - If front is blocked: perform reverse and correction (with two 'bandera' cases).
+    - If front is blocked (with last direction): perform reverse and correction (bandera 1 or 2).
+    - Otherwise: move forward.
-- Executes the selected maneuver using a switch-case structure:
+- Calls the appropriate maneuver and updates encoder distance.
-    - `paredder`, `paredizq`, `correccionIzquierda`, `correccionDerecha`, `correccionFrontalBandera1`, `correccionFrontalBandera2`, or continue forward.

 ---